Frequently Asked Questions about Mackintosh Academy

 Open Houses: These offer a relaxed opportunity to hear more about our program and gain an overview of the Mackintosh community.
-You will attend a formal presentation along with several other parents, participate in a Q & A session and then be given a school tour by one of our middle school students.
+You will attend a formal presentation along with several other parents, participate in a Q & A session and then be given a school tour by our admissions team.
 RSVP required.

 Taste of the Apple: In October and January each year, we hold a special event called Taste of the Apple.
 This event is for both current and prospective parents.
 At the Taste of the Apple, you will have the opportunity to experience Mackintosh as if you were one of our students.
 You will choose from a number of possible classes and participate in the inquiry process.
 This is a great opportunity to meet current parents and to experience a learning environment that is likely quite different from your experience as a student.
 Registration is required for the event.

 The deadline has already passed – Can I still apply?

 After the application deadline, Mackintosh accepts applications on a rolling basis.
 Applicants who have completed the process and are considered to be a good fit for the school are placed in a wait pool until such time as an opening becomes available.
 Available openings are filled with best fit candidates.
 We encourage families to complete applications as early as possible to provide the best opportunity for enrollment in the next school year.

 What types of testing are required?

 Students entering grades two and up are required to submit cognitive testing.
 The preferred testing is the WISC-V. The WISC-V is administered by a number of Colorado professionals.
 For a partial list of professionals in our area, contact us.
 Mackintosh may also consider a separate body of evidence including school-administered testing, previous acceptance to a gifted program or other standardized tests measuring cognitive capacity.